 Each land, what am I saying, even each city/region has its own typical cuisine.
 You’d not go to Madrid and expect the freshest most delicious Paella you ever tried, maybe you’ll get lucky like us in Cuenca.
 Instead you’d go to Valencia for that!
 Anyhow, Madeira is no exception.
 With that in mind, we decided to make our trip (partly) a culinary exploration of the portuguese island.
 I mean we all got to eat right?
-These were our findings, a short list with the food and drinks to try in Madeira according to the locals.
+These were our findings, a short list with the food in Madeira, and Madeira typical drinks you should to try in the Portuguese island according to the locals.
 I hope you are hungry, because it’s going to get juicy!

-Most local places offer a “Lunch Menu” which usually includes: appetizer, main dish, and coffee or dessert for a set price (most places we found were on the 10-12€).
+Most local places offer a “Lunch Menu” which usually includes: appetizer, main dish, and coffee or dessert for a set price (most places we found were on the 10-12€ range).
 If you are lucky (and you’ll probably be), one of the starters on offer as part of the lunch menu will be the locals’ favourite, sopa de tomate e cebola (tomato and onion soup).
 Perfect for the mild climate of Madeira, this soup is a must.
 Warm or cool will keep you full and hydrated, without feeling heavy.

 The (grilled) tuna steak, which speaks for itself.
 Is a large fresh perfectly grilled (or otherwise cooked) tuna steak with a side of salad and salty boiled potatoes (similar to the Papas Arrugas from Lanzarote).
 To die for!

 Alternatively and slightly more exotic, you can try the Espada with banana.
 Swordfish grilled (or otherwise cooked) with fried banana on top, and a similar side as the tuna steak.
 A perfect combination of sweet and savoury that will enchant even the pickiest eaters.